ExcitedStates/qfit-3.0/example/TUTORIAL.md

 After *multiconformer_model2.pdb* has been generated, refine this model using:
 `qfit_final_refine_cryoem.sh qfit_cryoem_example/apoF_chainA.ccp4 qfit_cryoem_example/apoF_chainA.pdb multiconformer_model2.pdb`

-Note: a pre-generated *multiconformer_model2.pdb* file is place in the folder for reference Bear in mind that this final step currently depends on an existing installation of the Phenix software suite.
+Note: a pre-generated *multiconformer_model2.pdb* file is place in the folder for reference.
+Bear in mind that this final step currently depends on an existing installation of the Phenix software suite.